Updated: Apr 12

-However, getting to drop a few weights will also help in increasing the glucose absorption in the body and maximize the function of insulin.
+However, getting to drop some body weight will also help in increasing glucose absorption in the body and maximising the function of insulin.
 Exercising is another key way to help the hormones in the body to normalize.

 There is a wide range of exercises that a person can choose from or actually practice.